auburus/auburus.netlify.app/content/blog/asyncio-limits-in-python.md

 and why is the API returning that.

-That happens because this code fires an HTTP request for each premium user as quick as possible, and only after having started all those request doest it go back and checks the responses.
+That happens because this code fires an HTTP request for each premium user as quick as possible, and only after having started all those requests does it go back and checks the responses.

 ### Solution